jellocode/CFG-object-detection/README.md

 # CFG Object Detection
-A CNN model for object detection
+A jupyter notebook containing a CNN model for object detection

 ## To Do:
+- ~ Gather images for dataset ~
+- ~ Load and preprocess the dataset ~
 - Add more images to laptop-sample-dataset (from drive)
 - Build the CNN model
 - Train the model
 - Evaluate the model